MemoryKeepersVideo.com

 Ideas & Suggestions for a smooth running and more meaningful wedding ceremony and reception.

-These suggestions come from my experiences of wonderful weddings and others.
+These suggestions come from my experiences of wonderful weddings.

 When you are considering a ritual or ceremony, do it with feeling.
 This is a unique time to build bridges between families and individuals.
 If done well, you will hear a collective “Ahhh - how nice” in the audience with each thoughtfully done ritual.